Need help growing vegetables?

 How does the plant get food?

-These nutrients are usually present naturally in soil however amending your soil regularly with compost and other organic matter will give you better results.
+The soil provides a place for plant roots to grow and they draw up nutrients from that soil.
+Plants need nitrogen, phosphorus, potassium and micro nutrients to grow well.
+These nutrients are usually present naturally in soil however they use up a lot to grow so amending your soil regularly with compost and other organic matter will give you better results over time.

-Learn more about your soil here.
 Vegetables can be grown in poor soil but you may be discouraged by how they grow.
 When growing vegetables give them nutritious food and they will produce abundantly for you.
+Learn more about your soil here.

-How much water does a plant need?
+How much water does a vegetable plant need?

-Too much water will saturate the soil, not allowing the plant air and space needed to grow.
+Too much water - will saturate the soil, not allowing the plant air and space needed to grow.

 For best results it is important to know how much water your plants are getting.
 Observe your vegetables, get to know your soil conditions, keep an eye on the weather and learn which plants need more water than others.
 Is this sounding too complicated?